fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 people receive less “in-kind” income and have less social support as stress levels rise.

-You can put a dollar value on the timber in a forest, but you can’t put a dollar value on the healthful and aesthetic experience of being in a mature forest, nor on its biodiversity, without which the Earth would be a less effective life support system.
+You can put a dollar value on the timber in a forest, but you can't put a dollar value on the healthful and aesthetic experience of being in a mature forest, nor on its biodiversity, without which the Earth would be a less effective life support system.